alyxvanc3/ReadingIsGood/README.md

 # Example Requests (token should be replaced)

-I have added some customers and books to the db just to speed up the ordering process
+I have added some customers and books to the db by data.sql file just to speed up the ordering process

 # order